 Generally, your funeral director will request copies of death certificates for you.
 It is necessary for making funeral arrangements and taking care of the personal business of the deceased.
 For many people, the ten copies of the death certificate are enough for completing the necessary paperwork and other purposes.

-A death certificate contains essential information about the deceased.
-Details vary from state to state, but if often include the following:
+Every death certificate contains essential information about the deceased.
+Details may be different depending on the state, but if often include the following:

 - Full name